benoitnabholz/VCF2Fasta/README.md

 ### VCF2Fasta_no_mono.py : If you don't use the option "--report-monomorphic" of freebayes (*much faster*)

+### VCF2FastaLongShot.py : for the [LongShot](https://github.com/pjedge/longshot) software.
+To genotype long-reads from ONT technology

 Both program report all sites *including monomorphic sites*.

 For using **VCF2Fasta_no_mono.py** you need :